-6. It is possible to exchange your money at the airport before heading into Havana and when you leave.
+6. It is possible to exchange your money at the airport before you leave Havana but....
 Departure lines can be long.
-After standing in line 40 minutes our clerk decided to go to lunch, office CLOSED, until he returned.
-There are two lines, but the other was way to long to start over.
-We should have got in line earlier, but we were trying to find FOOD.
-We never exchanged our last $40 CUC's.
+After standing in line 40 minutes our clerk decided to go to lunch, OFFICE CLOSED, until he returned.
+Our flight was leaving in 35 minutes, we never exchanged our last $40 CUC's.
 So, please get in early and don't bother looking for food, eat before you go to the airport.

 9. Bring Toilet Paper, if your traveling outside Havana and need to stop before another major city, there is a good chance that you will either have to tip someone to get a handful or it just ain't there!
 Don't expect water to be provided on tours and it can be hot.
 Always bring water.

 Have you visited Cuba lately?
 Would love hear your experiences!